MisionThi/thi-origins-stuff/docs/thi_key_library.md

 ## How do I use it?

+_Step 1 - downloading_
-1. The first step will be downloading the datapack off course.
+The first step will be downloading the datapack off course.
 You will be putting the datapack in the following position:
 `.minecraft/saves/<name world>/datapacks/`. <br />
 When you have placed it in your datapacks folder make sure the datapack is visible in-game.
 You will be able to check this with the following command: `/datapack list` <br />